Cocoa butter filtration

-Cocoa butter filtration, why filtration is needed in cocoa?
+Cocoa butter filtration, why is it needed.

 Cocoa butter still contains varying amounts of solids